sailpoint-oss/golang-sdk/api_v3/docs/WorkItemsAPI.md

 [[Back to README]](../README.md)

-## RejectApprovalItem
+## Reject an Approval Item

 > WorkItems RejectApprovalItem(ctx, id, approvalItemId).Execute()

-Reject an Approval Item
+This API rejects an Approval Item.
+Either an admin, or the owning/current user must make this request.

 ### Example